The beacon of truth that shines upon the just and the unjust grew a little dimmer Jan. 18. The Hopewell News of Hopewell, Va., has closed its doors.

 We went as far as Richmond and Roanoke to bring forth stories of local interest.
 We almost went as far as New Jersey, and I’ll never let Katy forget that she kept me from breaking news on my vacation.

 We grew and learned and loved and fought and headed off to greener pastures.
-Those of us who stayed in journalism became better journalist because of it.
+Those of us who stayed in journalism became better journalists because of it.
 We were a training ground.
 I firmly believe every journalist needs a stint in a small town.

 We kept tradition going at a young paper in a young city in an old state.
 We penned the first drafts of history.
 We held elected officials accountable.
 We launched social media.
 We ventured into radio.
 We took home awards.
 We kept going because people said that we couldn’t or shouldn’t.

 We provided a voice to the voiceless.
-We were that cliché of people who buy a failing business or abandoned building and then get a ragtag group of people armed with broom and paintbrushes and make it work.
+We were that cliché of people who buy a failing business or abandoned building and then get a ragtag group of people armed with brooms and paintbrushes and make it work.

 We forged a kinship in that converted car dealership that went beyond being coworkers.